 UAS Registration Requirements

-The State of North Dakota does not currently require a state registration of Unmanned Aircraft Systems (UAS), however the Federal government does.
+The State of North Dakota does not currently require a state registration of Unmanned Aircraft Systems (UAS) unless using for aerial applicating purposes, however the Federal government does.
 All aircraft weighing more than 0.55 pounds (250 grams) and less than 55 pounds (approx. 25 kilograms), including payloads such as on-board cameras, must register with the Federal Aviation Administration (FAA).

 The FAA's Small UAS registry is now live and ready for UAS owners to use at https://registermyuas.faa.gov/

 During the registration process, each owner must provide his or her name, home address and e-mail address.
 When registration is complete, the web application will generate a Certificate of Aircraft Registration/Proof of Ownership including a unique identification number for the UAS owner, which must be marked on the aircraft.